December 22nd, 2019 |

 Underperformers don’t like clarity, and they fear tracking because it leaves them no place to hide.
 Winners love tracking because it showcases their progress.

-modern-day Rip Van Winkle and wake up one day to discover the world has passed
+Don’t be a modern-day Rip Van Winkle and wake up one day to discover the world has passed you by.

 Use this paradoxical time of year—the hustle and bustle of year-end and the opportunity to slow down—to reflect on what you and your team want to be celebrating this time next year.